wcorona269/myTable/README.md

 Allow users to look over saved restaurants, to un-save them and to book reservations at the listed restaurants.

 ![](https://github.com/wcorona269/NY-Table/blob/main/app/assets/images/gifs/user_show.gif)

 ### About me
 Allow users to edit their profile information, and to update their profile information if desired.

 ![](https://github.com/wcorona269/NY-Table/blob/main/app/assets/images/gifs/password.gif)

 ## Search functionality
 ### Search bar
-Allow users to search for restaurants based on various criteria such as:
-- name
-- cuisine type
-- neighborhood
-Users are also able to specify date, time, and party size for their reservations upon searching
+Allow users to search for restaurants based on various criteria such as name, cuisine type, neighborhood.
+Users are also able to specify date, time, and party size for their reservations upon searching.
+Users can also Filter search results based on cuisine type or price range

-### Search filters
-Filter search results based on cuisine type or price range

 ![](https://github.com/wcorona269/NY-Table/blob/main/app/assets/images/gifs/search.gif)

 ## Bookings
 ### Modify and cancel